wjdenny/wjdenny.github.io/content/@2022forte_second.md

 ---
-aliases:
-  - "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential"
+alias: "Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential"
 tags:
-  - source
+  - "source"
-  - topic/pkm
+  - "topic/pkm"
+draft: false
 ---
 # Building a Second Brain: A Proven Method to Organize Your Digital Life and Unlock Your Creative Potential